What is an Class Rep?

-Academic rep elections are held at the being of an academic year or semester.
-Academic reps represent YOU on academic matters, ensuring your courses and programmes are the best they can be.
+Class Reps are decided upon at the beginning of an academic year or semester and they represent YOU on academic matters, ensuring your courses and programmes are the best they can be.
 Helping to ensure that the student voice is heard at student-Staff Liaison Committee meetings (SSLC).

-Academic reps are a valuable asset to the students association, as they bridge the gap between the student body and the University and Aberdeen University Students' association (AUSA).
-Without the academic reps your Student association are unaware of any potential course issues and to ensure that the University proceeds with a good code of practice.
+Class reps are a valuable asset to the students association, as they bridge the gap between the student body and the University and Aberdeen University Students' association (AUSA).
+Without the Class Reps your Student association are unaware of any potential course issues and to ensure that the University proceeds with a good code of practice.

 - Ensuring your classmates have a way to feedback to the university